Zwelakhe Sisulu

 Zwelakhe Sisulu (17 December 1950 – 4 October 2012) was a South African black journalist, editor, and newspaper founder.
 He was president of the Writers' Association of South Africa, which later became the Black Media Workers Association of South Africa (or Mwasa), and he led a year-long strike in 1980 for fair wages for black journalists.
-He was a victim of the Apartheid-era government in South Africa and was imprisoned at least three times for his journalism.
-After Apartheid ended, he became the chief executive officer of the South African Broadcast Corporation.
+Under apartheid, he was imprisoned at least three times for his journalism.
+After apartheid ended, he became the chief executive officer of the South African Broadcast Corporation.

 Personal history

 Zwelakhe Sisulu's family is well known for its struggle against Apartheid in South Africa.
 He was the son of anti-Apartheid activists and African National Congress members Walter Sisulu and Albertina Sisulu.
 He was the brother of Max Sisulu, Speaker of the National Assembly, and Lindiwe Sisulu, Minister of Public Service and Administration.
 His father was sentenced to life in prison in 1964 when Zwelakhe Sisulu was 13 years old.

 Sisulu and his wife Zodwa had 2 sons and 1 daughter.